toasted-nutbread/yomichan/README.md

     `{glossary}` | List of definitions for the term (output format depends on whether running in *grouped* mode).
     `{reading}` | Kana reading for the term (empty for terms where the expression is the reading).
     `{screenshot}` | Screenshot of the web page taken at the time the term was added.
-    `{sentence}` | Sentence, quote, or phrase in which the term appears in the source content.
+    `{sentence}` | Sentence, quote, or phrase that the term appears in from the source content.
     `{tags}` | Grammar and usage tags providing information about the term (unavailable in *grouped* mode).
     `{url}` | Address of the web page in which the term appeared in.